themlp101/homebl-client/README.md

 `Homebl` is a react powered, mobile-friendly web application that uses a deployed PostgreSQL powered database, Node.js & Express powered server.

+### Capstone

+This is a capstone for Thinkful's 'Software Engineering Immersion' program.
+This is also my FIRST solo full-stack application!
+The project was completed within a 10 day working day period, not including a week for planning (wireframing, brainstorming, kanban board prep, etc.), therefore the `MVP` version is limited to simple `CRUD` utilities and features a very simple UI.
+Thinkful's program does not cover basic or advanced use of React Hooks nor was there an emphasis on design.
+I loved using hooks, as it made state management much easier to compartmentalize.
+I also appreciate the flexibility and imagination they give a JavaScript developer.
+I have plans for expansion that is listed below under 'Coming Features'.

 ---

+#### Preview Images

 ![Homebl](./public/images/front-homebl.png)
 ![Homebl Mobile](./public/images/mobile-homebl.png)